getbannerman/babl/README.md

 # Define a template
 template = Babl.source {

-    # A template is a first class object, it can be stored in a variable ("inline partial")
-    # and re-used later.
+    # A template can be stored in a variable ("inline partial") and re-used later.

-    # This template can serialize an Author for instance into an object.
+    # For instance, this one serializes an Author.
     author = object(
         name: _,
         birthyear: _